gstubberfield/gstubberfield/README.md

 Working my way through a Hyperiondev Bootcamp.
 --------------------------------------------

-* 🌍  I'm based in Surrey, UK
+* 🌍  I'm based in the United Kingdom
 * ✉️  You can contact me at [gstubberfield@gmail.com](mailto:gstubberfield@gmail.com)
 * 🧠  I'm learning Python